 The Mental Approach to Hitting Series

 16 Steps to See the Ball Better article is excerpted from our new drills book The Ultimate Hitting Training Guide (click for 140 functional drills containing over 500 individual mini-goals).

 Typically, seeing the ball is the first skill taught.
 Then, it is the first thing kids forget as soon as the game begins!
 The young hitter looks up early, before contact, to see where the ball goes.
 Even experienced hitters sometimes push improvements in vision to the back burner.
 Hitters become focused on all sorts of things, thinking that seeing the ball is too basic.
 But the fact remains, vision abilities often separate the great hitters from the good hitters.

 Seeing the ball well is the ability to see clearly.
 To recognize what you’re seeing.
 To track what you’re seeing.
 Then to relay information to the brain, which signals the body how to react to the pitch.

-The hitter identifies three facets of ball flight.
-The hitter first determines the pitch’s location, then the pitch’s speed, and finally, the ball’s rotation/spin.
+The hitter identifies three facets of ball flight: first, the pitch’s location, then the pitch’s speed, and finally, the ball’s rotation/spin.

 Benefits of Seeing the Ball

 - Picking up the ball at the earliest possible moment is a huge advantage.
 The location, spin, and type of pitch can be detected much earlier.